-Figure 18.
-Metropolitan vs Regional/rural: Does the ward/medical unit pharmacist provide any of these documents to the patient's community care providers?
+Figure 20.
+Metropolitan vs regional/rural: Does the ward/medical unit pharmacist provide any of these documents to the patient's community care providers?

 (Type of document)

 Reporting to most audiences is less frequent and formalised in regional or rural hospitals.
-For example, 37% of respondents indicated there was no reporting to the Drug and Therapeutics Committee, 51% indicated there was ad hoc reporting and 12% indicated there was regular reporting annually at least.
+For example, 37% of respondents indicated there was no reporting to the DTC, 51% indicated there was ad hoc reporting and 12% indicated there was regular reporting annually at least.
 Corresponding figures reported for metropolitan hospitals were 28% (no reporting), 51% (irregular) and 21% (regular reporting).
-In all cases this is a small minority of hospitals.

-Figure 19.
-Metropolitan vs Regional/rural: Does the ward/medical unit pharmacist provide any of these documents to the patient's community care providers?
+Figure 21.
+Metropolitan vs regional/rural: Does the ward/medical unit pharmacist provide any of these documents to the patient's community care providers?

 (Frequency) (Regularly defined as at least annually)